Hrushi11/Image_Mean/README.md

 # Mean in Images

 This repository contains the code for my implementation of finding means in images.
-In the first part I have added the code for finding the mean in (28 * 28) images of MNIST dataset.
-In the second part I have added the code for finding the mean in (128 * 128 * 3) images of faces.
+In the first part I have added the code for finding the mean in `(28 X 28)` images of MNIST dataset.
+In the second part I have added the code for finding the mean in `(128 X 128 X 3)` images of faces.

 The Visualization for the first part looks something like this: